-The key issue dealt with by the Finance Committee during the year was the review of the Academy Trust's 3-year financial forecasts and the actions required to address the impact of increased cost pressures expected over this forecast period plus the issue of reduced pupil numbers in Reception for the past couple of years.
+The key issue(s) dealt with by the Resources Committee during the year was the review of the Academy Trust's 3-year financial forecasts and the actions required to address the impact of increased cost pressures expected over this forecast period mainly around energy, increased staffing costs and the impact around the possibility of reduced pupil numbers, should the trend of the last couple of years continue.
+In addition, the committee discussed the need to maintain adequate levels of support for individual pupils, especially given the increased difficulties encountered by some children since Covid-19.